Manik-Jain/speer-assessment/README.md

 }
 ```

+**In order to keep the login details private, The system uses Argon inspired password encryption/decryption mechanism.**

 2. **Login** : Once the user is registered, ze must be able to login back as per their wish.
 Therefore, a unique session must be established each time a user logs in to the system.
 The API utilises [JWT](https://jwt.io/) token based authentication and session management.
 As mentioned on the official page of JWT, the JWT tokens issued must be short-lived, and must be refresehed so as to continue the session.
 In accordance to the guidelines provided by JWT, the API keeps a short lived **10 mins** for JWT token, and captures a refresh token that has its life span of **30 mins**.
 Therefore, the system utilising the API should aim to call the following end point in order to have a **soft-refresh** of the short lived JWT token

 REST endpoint